Move your brick and mortar to online or directly start an e-commerce business

 • Keep them up to date with discounts – Many people have their emails as a primary source of information.
 Sending them offers and discounts through email might be a great strategy to get them back onto your platform.

 With these being said, long live email marketing!

-PS: You might want to subscribe to the biggest e commerce platforms newsletters.
-They can give you great insights about how they practice email marketing and you can learn tons of tricks from them.
+PS: You might want to subscribe to the biggest e-commerce platforms newsletters.
+They can give you great insights into how they practice email marketing and you can learn tons of tricks from them.

 This newsletter tells you everything you need to know about the business.
 How it works, what they sell, what you will achieve if you buy their products (through before and after photos).